vaclavriss/hello-world/semestral_fractals/README.txt

 MAIN TASK:
 Creating asynchronous program communicating with virtual module through pipes.
 Program displays computated fractal in window.
 Computation can be done by PC or by virtual module.
-When computation on module is setted, main program starts sending messages to module.
+When computation on module is set, main program starts sending messages to module.
 Each message specificates part of computation - chunk ID.

 REQUIERED LIBRARIES: